United customers may take advantage of several U.S. government programs that could help them to move through the airport more quickly.

 Automated Passport Control (APC)

-APC is a CBP program that expedites the entry process for U.S. and Canadian passport holders, U.S. residents, and eligible Visa Waiver Program nationals by allowing eligible travelers to scan their passports, submit their Customs declaration forms and verify their identities at a self-service kiosk.
+APC is a CBP program that expedites the entry process for U.S. and Canadian passport holders, U.S. residents, eligible Visa Waiver Program nationals, and certain U.S. visa holders by allowing travelers to scan their passports, submit their Customs Declaration and verify their identities at a self-service kiosk.
 APC is a free service and does not require pre-registration or membership.
 Additional information about the program and locations can be found at the CBP website.

 OneStop lanes in Chicago and Houston